When you buy a new home, fire safety probably isn’t the first thing on your mind.

 Take note of all smoke alarms and check the batteries regularly.

-Notice where your home’s smoke alarms are installed and check the batteries after you move in.
+Notice where your home’s smoke and fire alarms are installed and check the batteries after you move in.
 You should have an alarm on each level of your home, inside each bedroom and outside any sleeping areas (like an upstairs hallway).

 If you need additional ones, install them as soon as possible.
 You should also test each alarm’s batteries each month to make sure they’re still working, and always change the batteries immediately if needed.